drivendataorg/minimal-configclasses/README.md

 ## @configclass: Out-of-the-box functionality

-The `@configclass` decorator provides easy-to-use out-of-the-box functionality.
+The `@configclass` decorator provides out-of-the-box functionality with a.
 All you need to provide is one or more name strings that will be used as a namespace path to search for data.
 In the simplest case of one name:

 - Checking for environment variables prefixed by `{name.upper()}_`
 - Checking for the `[tool.{name}]` table in any found `project.toml` files